realA10001986/Time-Circuits-Display/README.md

 In order to reduce the number of write operations and thereby prolong the life of your TCD, it is recommended
 - to uncheck the option **_[Make time travels persistent](#persistent--non-persistent-time-travels)_** in the Config Portal,
-- to use a good-quality SD card and to check **_[Save alarm/volume settings on SD](#-save-alarmvolume-settings-on-sd)_** in the Config Portal; alarm and volume settings are then stored on the SD card (which also suffers from wear but is easy to replace).
-If you want to swap the SD card but preserve your alarm/volume settings, go to the Config Portal while the old SD card is still in place, uncheck the **_Save alarm/volume settings on SD_** option, click on Save and wait until the TCD has rebooted.
+- to use a good-quality SD card and to check **_[Save secondary settings on SD](#-save-secondary-settings-on-sd)_** in the Config Portal; alarm and volume settings are then stored on the SD card (which also suffers from wear but is easy to replace).
+If you want to swap the SD card but preserve your alarm/volume settings, go to the Config Portal while the old SD card is still in place, uncheck the **_Save secondary settings on SD_** option, click on Save and wait until the TCD has rebooted.
 You can then power down the TCD, swap the SD card and power-up again.
 Then go to the Config Portal, change the option back on and click on Save.
 Your settings are now on the new SD card.

 ## My custom-made Time Circuits Wall Clock